-Current Investment Advisory Agreement: Concurrent with the Formation Transactions, the Company entered into the Investment Advisory Agreement with the Investment Advisor.
-On June 5, 2013, the Board approved the renewal of the Investment Advisory Agreement through June 20, 2014.
+Investment Advisory Agreement: Concurrent with the Formation Transactions, the Company entered into the Investment Advisory Agreement with the Investment Advisor.
+On June 4, 2014, the Board approved the renewal of the Investment Advisory Agreement through June 20, 2015.
 Pursuant to the Investment Advisory Agreement and subject to the overall supervision of the Board, the Investment Advisor provides investment advisory services to the Company.
 For providing these services, the Investment Advisor receives a fee, consisting of two components - a base management fee and an incentive fee.

 The base management fee is calculated at an annual rate of 1.75% based on the average value of total assets (other than cash or cash equivalents but including assets purchased with borrowed amounts) at the end of the two most recently completed calendar quarters.
 The base management fee is payable quarterly in arrears.
-Up to and including the first full calendar quarter of the Company's operations, the base management fee was calculated based on the initial value of the Company's total assets (other than cash or cash equivalents but including assets purchased with borrowed amounts) at the closing of the Formation Transactions.
-The base management fee under the Investment Advisory Agreement for the years ended December 31, 2013 and 2012 and for the period June 21, 2011 through December 31, 2011 totaled \$5,261, \$4,237 and \$1,653, respectively.
+During the year ended December 31, 2014, the Investment Advisor waived \$13 of the base management fee attributable to a portfolio investment that funded into escrow on September 30, 2014 but did not close until after the end of the quarter.
+The base management fee under the Investment Advisory Agreement for the years ended December 31, 2014, 2013 and 2012 totaled \$5,899, \$5,261 and \$4,237 respectively.